-The Risk Assessment and Mitigation (RAM) Engineer III, Critical Infrastructure Protection (CIP) is an expert on the application of CIP Reliability Standards and the associated risk with non-compliance.
+The Risk Assessment and Mitigation (RAM) Engineer, Critical Infrastructure Protection (CIP) is a specialist on the application of CIP Reliability Standards and the associated risk with non-compliance.
 This position shares technical expertise internally and externally to promote the reliable operations of the bulk power system (BPS).

 - Evaluates the facts and circumstances surrounding possible violations to the relevant NERC requirements in an effort to determine the risk presented to the reliability of the BPS and engages with entities to obtain necessary information to support the determination of the extent, evaluate the risk, and review and approve the proposed mitigating activities of the non-compliance event

 - Performs Inherent Risk Assessments to identify and document risks that individual registered entities pose to the BPS in order to provide a technical foundation for MRO’s compliance oversight of entities and partners with registered entities to develop adequate mitigation plans following the discovery of a violation and verifies completion of the plans